MS0C54073/AquaAnalys/README.md

             ii.
 Calls the `generateReport` AI flow.
             iii.
 Once the report is received, it's displayed in the dialog. iv.
 The user can then download the report as a `.txt` file.
+    d. **Refresh Analysis Button (on Analyst Card)**:
+        i.
+Manually triggers the `analyzeWaterQuality` AI flow with the most recent data. ii.
+The card updates its display with the returned analysis.

 This comprehensive workflow ensures a responsive, interactive, and insightful experience for monitoring water quality data.